charlesreid1/opencv-face-detection/README.md

 * Draw rectangles around eyes
 * Show the image of the face with rectangles

-This script works on a photograph of Pres.
-Obama, Pres.
-Bush, and two facial images taken by the webcam that will be used with the final Raspberry Pi setup (one low-res, one high-res).
+This script worked on multiple face photos, including two from the webcam that will be used with the final Raspberry Pi setup (one low-res, one high-res).

 ## Find Face in Webcam Photograph

 `webcam_face.py`

 * Stream images from a webcam continuously
 * Search for faces
-* If faces detected, output detected faces and bounding boxes to image
+* If faces are detected, output detected faces and bounding boxes to image
+* Monitor output with a barebones web server

-## Find Rotated Face
+## Find Rotated Faces

 Notes:
 * https://stackoverflow.com/questions/5015124/rotated-face-detection#15997139